-In Psalm 115 verse I we read, "Not unto us, 0 Lord, not unto us, but unto Thy name give glory, for Thy mercy and for Thy truth's sake."
-Not unto us, not unto us, but unto Thine name give glory.
-In a great measurethat sums up the perspective of a believer in God the glory belongs to Him.
+In Psalm 115 verse 1 we read, "Not unto us, 0 Lord, not unto us, but unto Thy name give glory, for Thy mercy and for Thy truth's sake."
+Not unto us, not unto us, but unto Thy name give glory.
+In a great measure that sums up the perspective of a believer in God: The glory belongs to Him.

 And, the cross of Jesus Christ had a dramatic effect on man as it provided redemption.
 But primarily, the cross was to glorify God.
 And in that sense, Jesus died for God's sake.

-In Philippians chapter 2 1 think this is stated as clearly as anyplace in the Bible.
-It begins in verse 5: "Let this mind be in you, which was also in Christ Jesus: who, being in the form of God, thought it not something to hold onto to be equal with God; but made Himself of no reputation, took upon Him, the form of a servant, was made in the likeness of men and being found in fashion as a man, He humbled Himself and became obedient unto death, even the death of the cross."
+In Philippians chapter 2, I think this is stated as clearly as anyplace in the Bible.
+It begins in verse 5: "Let this mind be in you, which was also in Christ Jesus: who, being in the form of God, thought it not something to hold onto to be equal with God; but made Himself of no reputation, took upon Him the form of a servant, was made in the likeness of men, and being found in fashion as a man, He humbled Himself and became obedient unto death, even the death of the cross."

-We saw this in Romans 1:5 where it says we received grace and apostleship, for obedience to the faith, that's another way to speak of salvation, among all nations for His name ... for His name, not for us but for Him.
+We saw this in Romans 1:5 where it says that “we received grace and apostleship, for obedience to the faith (That's another way to speak of salvation.) among all nations for His name.”
+For His name.
+Not for us but for Him.
 You see, salvation is first of all for God's glory.
-The reason you ought to be saved is not primarily so you'll know the love of God, not primarily so you'll know the blessing of God, not primarily so you'll be prevented from going to hell forever, the reason you should be saved is because God is worthy of your adoration.
+The reason you ought to be saved is not primarily so you'll know the love of God, not primarily so you'll know the blessing of God, not primarily so you'll be prevented from going to hell forever.
+The reason you should be saved is because God is worthy of your adoration.
 It's for His glory.

 There are some songs in the Christian hymn book that talk about Jesus satisfying us, but that isn't what Romans 3 is saying.
 He satisfied God.
 You see, God had to be satisfied and Jesus met God's requirement when He died and God was satisfied.
 That's what that means.
-It's through His blood, it says, that is a sacrificial substitutionary death and it is appropriated through faith.
+It's through His blood, it says, that is a sacrificial, substitutionary death and it is appropriated through faith.
 In that half verse, you could go on forever.
-You've got God, the source of salvation; Christ, the agent of salvation; the incarnation and revelation in the terns set forth; you've got Christ becoming the satisfaction of God's law and God's requirement, because He died a sacrificial substitutionary death and God required blood, didn't He?
-And then you have appropriation of the work of Jesus Christ and through faith.
+You've got God, the source of salvation; Christ, the agent of salvation; the incarnation and revelation in the terms set forth; you've got Christ becoming the satisfaction of God's law and God's requirement.
+Because He died a sacrificial substitutionary death and God required blood, didn't He?
+And then you have appropriation of the work of Jesus Christ, and through faith.
 Tremendous statement.

 Through the death of Jesus Christ, then, on the cross, God is satisfied.
-And if you believe in Him, you're sins are forgiven.
+And if you believe in Him, your sins are forgiven.

 Now, what does this mean to declare His righteousness?
-Another word for righteousness is ... what? ... just, and it is used in the next verse.
-Really a synonym just means "doing that which is right."
+Another word for righteous is what?
+Just, and it is used in the next verse.
+Really a synonym, just means "doing that which is right."
 And God wanted to show the world that He did what was right.
 Now you say, "Well, were they questioning that?"
-Sure ... sure.
+Sure.
+Sure.
 "Why?"
 Let me tell you why.
-All the pagan people have always had their deities and they did in the time of Paul and the time of our Lord and ancient times, they had their deities.
+All the pagan people have always had their deities and they did in the time of Paul and the time of our Lord and ancient times.
+They had their deities.
 And the thing you learn about pagan deities is very simple.
 Pagan deities are always bad and good.
-If you study ethnology or the history of religion, the study of religion, you find out that the gods of the heathen are both bad and good, they're inconsistent.
+If you study ethnology or the history of religion, the study of religion, you’d find out that the gods of the heathen are both bad and good.
+They're inconsistent.
 Sometimes they're heroes and sometimes they're awful.
 If you read, for example, about the Greek gods, or the Roman gods, you find them at one point in time acting in a benevolent manner and another point in time acting in a devastating destructive manner.
 You find them, on the one hand, doing what is good and on the other hand, in all kinds of immoral affairs with other gods.
 They are capricious, they are whimsical, they are inconsistent.
-On the one hand they demand righteous good behavior out of their subjects, and on the other hand they deny that in their own existence.
+On the one hand they demand righteous, good behavior out of their subjects, and on the other hand they deny that in their own existence.